chavarera/PythonScript/Basic/Comments.md

 Output
 ```
-#Assign Multiline Text to Variable
-myvar= """this is multi line comment
+this is multi line comment
 Second line comment
 Third line comment
-Fourth line """
+Fourth line

-#for print result print(myvar)
-print(myvar)
 ```

 Note:- multi line comments are also used to create doc string for function or class